anibalcoral/OpenShift-Virtualization-GitOps/README.md

 - Complete VM recreation and functionality

 ### Demo 3: Adding New Development VM via Git Change

+**TODO: Fix demo3**
+The demo3 is not finishing when running.
+It's necessary to execute a Sync in the ArgoCD web console to finish.

 ```bash
 export GUID=user01  # Not necessary if you are running at bastion lab
 ```